swapUniba/crowd-pulse/README.md

 ## Install

 Download and build the gradle script file that references all Crowd Pulse plugins.
+It is recommended to install the package in the /opt folder of a Ubuntu 14.X operating system.

 ```shell
 sudo wget https://github.com/swapUniba/crowd-pulse/archive/master.tar.gz -O crowd-pulse.tar.gz